 - 1. Post meeting information (time, place, and date of the meeting, agenda, and prior meeting draft minutes) on the school website at least one week in advance: - 2.
 Set each meeting's agenda; - 3.
-Conduct each meeting according to the council's rules;

-4. Assure that written minutes are kept which meet the requirements of this policy and law; and

-5. Welcome and encourage public participation.
+Conduct each meeting according to the council's rules; - 4.
+Keep written minutes which meet the requirements of this policy and law; and - 5.
+Welcome and encourage public participation.